 - In high-usage applications, where the requirement is to ground a single core cable at multiple points, this may cause circulation risk.
 As a result, there is greater probability that the cable will overheat and finally burn out

 Armoured cabling is typically cable that’s reinforced with non magnetic steel tape.
-Most industry professionals may refer to it as Non-Magnetic Steel Tape Armoured Cable.
-Typically, a single core underground cable is often armoured, because of the excessive stress and environmental pressure the cable must contend with.
-Often, when using cables like an 11kv single core cable in outdoors applications, electricians prefer to use single core cable armour earthing.
+Most industry professionals may refer to it as a Non-Magnetic Steel Tape Armoured Cable.
+Typically, a single core underground cable is often armored, because of the excessive stress and environmental pressure the cable must contend with.
+Often, when using cables like an 11kv single core cable in outdoor applications, electricians prefer to use single core cable armour earthing.

 Some projects are uniquely designed for multicore cable application.
 For instance, because of higher power demands, greater installation and operational stress, and harsher working conditions, industrial sector projects often use various multicore cable types.